rreece/deep-learning-101/introduction.md

 ![AI vs ML vs DL (source: [figshare](https://figshare.com/articles/figure/AI_vs_ML_vs_DL_Venn_Diagram_png/14915505))](img/AI_vs_ML_vs_DL_Venn_Diagram.png)

 1.  *Artificial Intellegence* is any kind of software that makes intellegent decisions in some sense.
     This could be a simple as hard-coded expert heuristics.
+    Simple example: thermostat
 2.  *Machine Learning* is a kind of software that somehow improves (is trained) when given data.
     Expert knowledge is often used to structure the model and what features of the data are used.
+    Simple example: Least squares fit to a linear model
 3.  *Deep Learning* is a recent paradigm of machine learning using large artificial neural networks, with many layers for feature learning.
 Models are more of a blackbox that learn features from the raw data.

-In the general machine learning setup you have a model that can be thought of as parameterized function, $f$, that takes in some vector of input data $\vec{x}$, and returns some prediction $y$.
+In the general machine learning setup you have a model that can be thought of as a parameterized function, $f$, that takes in some vector of input data $\vec{x}$, and returns some prediction $y$.
 Internally the model is parameterized by weights, $\vec{w}$.